 If a UD Employee receives a positive COVID-19 test from outside of the UD testing system, the employee is required to upload their positive test results to the UD Health Portal by logging in and clicking "Enter My COVID-19 Test Results".
 Click here for an example.

 Any UD employee who is working on campus or has recently (within 72 hours) visited campus and tests positive for COVID-19, develops COVID-19 symptoms, or has been exposed to a confirmed or suspected case of COVID-19 must notify HR immediately.
 The employee's privacy will always be respected to the greatest extent possible.
 Identifying information for the affected employee will not be disclosed except as needed to protect the health of the individual and the community.
 Employees who test positive for COVID-19 are encouraged to participate in contact tracing conducted by the Delaware Division of Public Health to help prevent further spread of the virus.

 WORKING IN INTERIOR ENVIRONMENTS

 If you work in a shared work space/room, you should maintain at least 3 feet distance from co-workers.
-If you are not fully vaccinated, you also must wear a face mask or face covering.

 In-person meetings are limited to the restrictions of local, state and federal orders, assuming individuals can still maintain 3 feet of separation for physical distancing requirements.